Objecting to an alcohol licence

 When the DLC receives an objection, the objector is sent an acknowledgement letter and a copy of the objection is sent to the applicant.

-If the DLC believes the objection meets the criteria of section 105 of the Act, it will hold a public hearing with all parties.
+If the DLC believes the objection meets the criteria of section 105 or 131 of the Act, it will hold a public hearing with all parties.
 The DLC will write and notify all those involved of the hearing date and time.

 However, if the DLC decides an objection does not meet the criteria of section 105 of the Act, it may make a decision based on information and reports provided in the application rather than hold a hearing.